milanhp2/ece-445-notebooks/notebooks/kyle/README.md

 I went to office hours to get some help on the power system design.
 I hadn't thought about how much strain was being put on the one 12V connector and how it could potentialy lead to errors down the road.
 Given that the power supply also has a 5V connection we decided to change the design so that the 12V connector only powers the motors.
 I also added a connector for the 5v which I then put through a 5V to 3.3V LDO which is less heat exchange then the previous design and only worries about powering the sesnors.
 I think this will be the power design we go with from this point forward.
 Here is the LDO I made on the PCB editor.

 11-5-25
 Had to implement the new sensor circuit so the IR reciever worked properly after we noticed it in the datasheet.
 Fixed the errors in the PCB editor and submitted our fourth round pcb order.
+Picture of the implemented circuit is in my folder.